joekreu/basic_pcp/PARSING.md

 For example,
 parsing `5 + 3 ! * 4` will create the list `[+, 5, [*, [!, 3, $POST], 4]]`;
 formatted as an S-expression this is `(+ 5 (* (!
 3 $POST) 4))`.
-Fake operands can easily be removed from the parse tree, so finally we get `(+ 5 (* (!
+Virtual operands can easily be removed from the parse tree, so finally we can get `(+ 5 (* (!
 3) 4))`.

 ### 1.1 Goals

 The main goals of this repository are

-1. Find and compare demo implementations of precedence climbing algorithms based on binding powers.
+1. Find and compare sample implementations of precedence climbing algorithms based on binding powers.
 Encourage experimentation.
-2. Use insertion of fake operands to facilitate parsing of unary operators.
+2. Use insertion of virtual operands to facilitate parsing of unary operators.
 3. Separate definition of parsing rules from the implementation of the parsers.
 4. Better understand the meaning of _precedence correct_ parsing.